 Andrew respected the tradition of Kriya Yoga and Paramahansa Yogananda, who believed in the harmony of the teachings of Jesus Christ with all true spirituality.
-Yogananda taught some things which I believe might help us when we’ve lost someone, if we listen with our hearts:
+Yogananda taught some things which I believe might help when we’ve lost someone, if we listen with our hearts:

 We would not be human if we did not miss loved ones.
 When a dear one dies, instead of grieving unreasonably, realize that he has gone on… Rejoice that he is free.

 Our real self, the soul, is immortal.
 We may sleep for a little while in that change called death, but we can never be destroyed.
 We exist, and that existence is eternal.
 The wave comes to the shore, and then goes back to the sea; it is not lost.

 We can grieve reasonably, as we acknowledge our sadness.
 We can rejoice, as we embrace remembrance over regret.
-In time, we can find peace, perhaps as we watch the waves on the lake or the sea and realize that souls are not lost, except through faith to waters of joy.
+In time, we can find peace, perhaps as we watch the waves on the lake and realize that souls are not lost, except to waters of joy.

 From joy people are born; for joy they live; in joy they melt at death.